george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 #### 3. Pop-up talk
 **Prerequisite:** Are you balanced while lying on the board?
 Are your finger tips lined up with your fore-and-aft reference point?
 Is the nose of the board pointing at the beach?

-**Step 0, Paddle**: *[I elaborate on this step below]* For a beginner this is should be managed by the instructor who will push the student into a wave.
+**Step 0, Paddle**: *[I elaborate in **Next steps for Morgan** below]* For a beginner this is should be managed by the instructor who will push the student into a wave.

-	With a wave coming you should be pointing at the beach, ready to paddle, positioned well and look over your shoulder.
-You want to gauge what the wave is doing, judging how much you need to paddle, identifying if the peak is to your left or right and aware of other surfers that might have priority.
-Sometimes you need to paddle more to not miss the wave.
-Sometimes you need not paddle hardly at all and risk paddling to deep.
-It's a beginner mistake to paddle like a maniac every time without awareness of what the wave is actually doing.
-Catching a wave is about timing and position over sheer paddling strength.
-The ultra-strong Kelly Slater-types need a lot of strength because the boards themselves are difficult to paddle and are optimized for turning performance over plaining / paddle speed.

 **Step 1**: Cobra.
 Plant hands under shoulder sockets, arch back and press into your knees.
 Feel the "lift" of the wave which is an indicator that you've caught it.
 Pressing into your knees and therefore the tail of the board should help you catch the wave.

-> Physics aside: At face value the cobra position helps you keep the nose from plunging into the water as the wave steepens... but it also helps you catch the wave better.
+*Physics aside:* At face value the cobra position helps you keep the nose from plunging into the water as the wave steepens... but it also helps you catch the wave better.
 If you press your weight into the tail through your knees the, the tail experiences two opposing forces: gravity pushing down and the wave pushing up.
 The board has nowhere to go but forward and will accelerate!
 I must credit [Ombe Surf](https://www.youtube.com/@ombesurf) on youtube for this concept which they call "Oreo Biscuit" (squeeze the back of an oreo cookie, and the veggie oil filling has nowhere to go but forward).

 **Step 2**: Place your back foot and "tripod".
 The key is that you are pressing into the board symmetrically with hands evenly spaced under shoulder sockets and your back foot pressing into the center of the board.